joshi-parwaaz/CipherLink/README.md

 - **Conversation Requests** - Accept/reject conversation invitations
 - **Read Receipts** - Delivered and read status tracking
 - **Message Persistence** - Encrypted message storage with MongoDB
+   - New: Conversation history can be fetched from the server as ciphertext and decrypted client-side (see Message History below)
 - **Attachment Support** - GridFS encrypted file storage (backend ready)

 ### Cryptography